Mike96Angelo/variant-match/README.md

 ```

-## Included Variant Classes
+## Included Variant Type Classes
-Included with this library are two variant classes: Optional and Result.
+Included with this library are two variant type classes: Optional and Result.

 ### Optional
 This variant class has two variants: `Some<T>` and `None`.
 The `Some<T>` represents that there is some value of type `T`.
 The `None` represents that there is no value at all.